-Think about "long tail" keywords; they can be easier to converts since users have more knowledge about what they want.
+Think about "long tail" keywords; they can be easier to convert since users know what they want.

 For example, there is less competition when you try to rank for "business card printing in NYC" than the keyword "business cards."

-Besides that, the person who is looking for "business card printing in NYC" is much more willing to convert than someone who is looking for business cards, which can be looking for examples, or the definition of a business card, or just examples of design.
+Besides that, the person looking for "business card printing in NYC" is much more willing to convert than someone looking for business cards, which may be just looking for examples, or the definition of a business card, or just examples of design.

 Also, again, don't forget to choose keywords that make sense to your business.

 One of the most basic SEO tips for beginners is about you can bold specific keywords and phrases to emphasize their importance.
 Your URL structure is also highly relevant as you want to keep it consistent.

 For example, if your website is www.howtouseseo.com and you write an article named "101 SEO tips to rank your website high: a beginners guide to digital marketers", it's much better to use a URL like: